cloud-gov/federalist.18f.gov/pages/documentation/custom-urls.md

 1. The partner confirms the site is ready for an initial scan; the Federalist team scans the site and sends to GSA IT for initial approval.
 1. After initial scans, the partner confirms readiness for the site to go-live at a specific permanent URL (this URL process needs to happen within a few hours timespan when started).
-1. The partner sets a DNS record with a CNAME to point the subdomain (e.g. `_acme-challenge.yourprogram.youragency.gov.`) to the SSL certificate ACME challenge value (e.g. `_acme-challenge.www.example.gov.external-domains-production.cloud.gov`).
+1. The partner sets a DNS record with a CNAME to point the domain (e.g. `_acme-challenge.yourprogram.youragency.gov`) to the SSL certificate ACME challenge value (e.g. `_acme-challenge.www.example.gov.external-domains-production.cloud.gov.`).
     * It takes roughly 15-30 minutes for the CNAME to propagate and the broker to create an HTTPS certificate, which also must propagate.
 The certificate is typically issued within an hour.
-_acme-challenge.www.example.gov. with value _acme-challenge.www.example.gov.external-domains-production.cloud.gov
+`_acme-challenge.www.example.gov` with value `_acme-challenge.www.example.gov.external-domains-production.cloud.gov.`
-1. The partner sets a DNS record with a CNAME to point the subdomain (e.g. `yourprogram.youragency.gov`) to the CloudFront distribution alias (e.g. `yourprogram.youragency.gov.external-domains-production.cloud.gov`).
+1. The partner sets a DNS record with a CNAME to point the domain (e.g. `yourprogram.youragency.gov`) to the CloudFront distribution alias (e.g. `yourprogram.youragency.gov.external-domains-production.cloud.gov.`).
 1. The Federalist team uses the [cloud.gov CloudFront broker](https://cloud.gov/docs/services/external-domain-service/) to begin set up for a distribution for a given URL.
     * We do this by accessing our org in cloud.gov and running the command `cf create-service external-domain domain-with-cdn YOUR.URL.gov-ext -c '{"domain": "YOUR.URL.gov", "origin": "federalist-proxy.app.cloud.gov", "path": "/site/<org>/<repo-name>"}'`.
 Note that the path argument here does not have a trailing slash.
     * Once `yourprogram.youragency.gov` shows site content (perhaps without images or CSS) under the correct HTTPS certificate, the CloudFront delegation process is complete.